-- data (numpy.ndarray) array of pixel values, can be a masked array, which is necessary for proper Gauss fitting, because the pixels below the threshold in the corners and along the edges should not be included in the fitting process - threshold (float) Threshold used for selecting pixels for the source (ie, building an island) - noise (float) Noise level in data - beam (3-tuple of float) beam parameters fixed (dict): parameters to keep fixed while fitting. passed on to fitting.fitgaussian(): this will lock fit to only occur at that pixel coordinate.
+- data (numpy.ndarray) array of pixel values, can be a masked array, which is necessary for proper Gauss fitting, because the pixels below the threshold in the corners and along the edges should not be included in the fitting process - threshold (float) Threshold used for selecting pixels for the source (ie, building an island) - noise (float) Noise level in data - beam (tuple) beam parameters (semimaj, semimin, theta)

+fixed (dict): Parameters (and their values) to hold fixed while fitting.
+Passed on to fitting.fitgaussian().